The 25 Best Mother’s Day Sales and Deals to Shop This Week

 Samsung

-Find perfect tech gifts to celebrate every mom at Samsung.
-From the latest Galaxy S23 Ultra smartphone to Samsung's top-rated washer and dryer, the Samsung Mother's Day deals are hard to beat.
+Find perfect tech gifts to celebrate every mom at the Samsung Mother's Day sale.
+From the latest Galaxy S23 Ultra smartphone to Samsung's top-rated washer and dryer, Samsung's tech deals are hard to beat.

-Get $30 off Galaxy Buds2 Pro and comfortably listen to superior sound quality with these expertly designed wireless headphones from Samsung.
+Brilliant details shine even in well lit rooms with Quantum Matrix Technology on this 4K Smart TV.
+See all your favorite content optimized to spectacular 4K resolution with the intelligent AI-based processor.
+Save up to $2,400 on the Samsung Neo QLED 4K TV.

 Save $1,400 on a Samsung washer and dryer pair featuring Smart Dial FlexWash, Super Speed Wash, Smart Dial FlexDry and Super Speed Dry.
 The dryer automatically optimizes the time and temperature to protect clothes from heat damage.
 Meanwhile, Vibration Reduction Technology+ reduces noise and vibration for quiet washing.